Taraka, Lanao del Sur

-Taraka, officially the Municipality of Taraka (Maranao: Inged a Taraka; Bayan ng Taraka), is a 4th class municipality in the province of Lanao del Sur, Philippines.
+Taraka, officially the Municipality of Taraka (Maranao: Inged a Taraka; Bayan ng Taraka), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 27,184 people.

 The oldest mosque and the second oldest mosque in the Philippines called Baab-Ur Rahman Masjid built in Lanao del Sur was located in the town.

+History

+Taraka, before American colonization, was the capital and seat of government of the State of Masiu, Confederate States of Lanao.

+It was officially declared as a separate and distinct municipality in accordance with Executive Order No. 21 dated June 25, 1963.

+The royal title of "Sultan sa Masiu" is traditionally confirmed in this municipality.